On this page:

 Even if you have only limited experience with drugs, you likely know more than you think about the key issues.
 Most people, for example, understand intuitively that all drugs can be both good and bad.
 Even medication recommended by a doctor can cause harm, especially if not taken properly.
 When it comes to cannabis, almost everyone knows people who have had fun or benefitted in some other way from using cannabis or other drugs.
 Likewise, most people know of someone who has had bad experiences.

 While most drugs are useful in some way, all drug use carries some risk.
-Generally, it is safest not to use any drug unless one can be sure the benefits clearly outweigh the risks and the context and reasons for use do not increase the potential for harm.
+Generally, it is safest not to use any drug unless one can be sure the potential benefits clearly outweigh the potential harms.
+This includes assessing the context and reasons for use.

 More drug equals more risk.
 Increased risk is linked with a greater amount and more frequent drug use, and higher strength of a drug.